Enrol in a PSA training course today!

 - all learning resources supplied

-While there are no specific entry requirements, to gain maximum benefit you will need to be able to speak, read and write fluently in English, and to be able to use basic numeracy skills.
+While there are no specific entry requirements for this course, to gain maximum benefit you will need to be able to speak, read and write fluently in English, and to be able to use basic numeracy skills.
 It is important when working in the health sector to be able to read and interpret a range of information and these skills are therefore essential for successful completion of course requirements.
-Basic computer and internet skills are beneficial but not essential.
+Basic computer and internet skills are beneficial but not essential for this course.

 In addition, most hospitals will require you to meet immunisation requirements prior to starting your placement.
-Further information about these requirements will be provided at orientation.
+Further information about these requirements will be provided by your trainer.

 You will have up to one year to complete all course requirements.
-Some applicants may be eligible for recognition where relevant prior skills, knowledge and experience can be demonstrated.
+Some applicants may be eligible for recognition of prior learning where relevant prior skills, knowledge and experience can be demonstrated.

 This Phillips Institute course is structured to meet the requirements of general work functions and supports multi-skilling requirements for many roles in hospital work.
 This increases your employability prospects and provides a base for you to build your future health career.